Early Years Foundation Stage

 We have recently been awarded the Healthy Early Years London Bronze Award as recoginition of our ongoing work in keeping and promoting healthy lifestyles.
 Healthy Early Years London Bronze Award.pdf

 Maths Mastery Reception Curriculum Map MM.pdf

 RWI Parent workshop slides https://www.ruthmiskin.com/en/find-out-more/parents/

 RWI Phonics workshop https://youtu.be/7IeqBDWtiC8

-Curriculum newsletters and timetables can be found by clicking into the Curriculum tab at the top of the main screen.
+Curriculum Newsletters can be found by clicked into the Curriculum tab at the top of the main screen.